Layered Strategies for Academic Success

 Take charge of your learning and think about your thinking. (i.e., Leverage "metacognition.")

 Students should develop the study skills and habits that work best for them as individual learners.
 This varies for every student and requires considerable self-awareness.
 The science of learning can be learned, and you can train your brain to adjust to new study habits or routines.
-Learning how to learn at Notre Dame may require you to consider new study strategies.
+You should be striving to study a minimum of 2 hours outside of class for each hour in class, and learning how to learn at Notre Dame may require you to consider new study strategies.

 • Contact the Center for Student Support and Care regarding mentoring for academic goal setting, learning strategies, time management and organization, self-regulation, and self-efficacy.